 At the same time, he nurtured British comedy talent, providing a stage for the "Crazy Gang" to take off.
 They never made it across the Atlantic, but for a while they were the British equivalent of the Three Stooges, and even royalty idolized them.

-Speaking of royalty, the London Palladium soon became synonymous with patronage from Buckingham Palace, a status that it still retains today.
+Speaking of royalty, the Palladium soon became synonymous with patronage from Buckingham Palace, a status that it still retains today.
 Beginning in 1930, the theater hosted an annual event called the Royal Variety Performance, which played out like a star-studded vaudeville show and was one of the first stage shows to be broadcast by the BBC.

 At first, the event took place every May, but soon settled into the annual calendar around November, marking the start of the Christmas entertainment season, and it's still a favorite event for families traveling over to London to shop or enjoy a festive vacation.